 ART 124 - History of Photography

 Description: A survey course in the history of photography, emphasizing aesthetics, sociocultural history, and technical advances in the field.
-Major photographers and trends will be analyzed arts.
-They are explored with historical context and emphasis on developing an awareness of materials and processes, sensitivity to design, as well as a creative approach.
-Average cost of supplies \$150.
-Laboratory fee applies.
-SUNY GEN ED-n/a; NCC GEN ED-FAPA, HIIM
+Major photographers and trends will be analyzed.

+SUNY GEN ED-GHUM, GART; NCC GEN ED-HUM, WESH